lopezator/migrator/README.md

 We also think that it's a good idea to follow an "append-only" philosophy when coming to database migrations, so correcting a defective migration comes in the form of adding a new migration instead of reversing it.

 e.g. After a `CREATE TABLE foo` we'll simply add a new `DROP TABLE foo` instead of reverting the first migration, so both states are reflected both in the code and the database.

+### Caveats

+- The name of the migrations must be SQL-safe for your engine of choice.
+Avoiding conflicting characters like `'` is recommended, otherwise, you will have to escape them by yourself e.g. `''` for PostgreSQL and `\'` for MySQL.

 # Motivation